 Getting There: Take the MRT Danshui-Xinyi Red line to CKS Memorial Hall Station – details here

-Eat some awesome Taiwanese Food at Yong Kang Street 永康街
+Eat local Taiwanese Food at Yongkang Street 永康街

 From CKS Memorial Hall, I suggest grabbing lunch at nearby Yongkang Street, a very popular foodie destination.
-I’ve heard good things about the Yong Kang beef noodles, but this is also where the original Din Tai Fung restaurant on Xin Yi Street. this Chinese restaurant has branched out worldwide and is one of my favourite places to eat, even here in Singapore.
-I personally don’t think there’s a big difference between branches as quality is pretty consistent – there are 6 Din Tai Fung outlets in Taipei City alone – but if you want to visit the original Din Tai Fung store, this is the time to do it.
+I’ve heard good things about the Yong Kang beef noodles, but this is also where you can find the original Din Tai Fung restaurant on Xin Yi Street.
+This Chinese restaurant has branches worldwide and is one of my favourite places to eat in Singapore.
+I personally don’t think there’s a big difference between branches as the quality is pretty consistent – there are 6 Din Tai Fung outlets in Taipei City alone – but you can say that you visited the original Din Tai Fung restaurant.

 Expect Din Tai Fung to be packed with people – grab a menu and place your orders to get a table number and just wait around as tables do move quite quickly.
 The soup dumplings or Xiao Long Baos are a must-try if you haven’t already had them, but my favourites include the fried rice with pork chop, chicken noodle soup and the fried prawn pancake.